 Pulse as Third in filing FLSA class-action lawsuits in the Southern District

-Employees are usually paid on an hourly basis for each hour worked or are paid a
+Employees are usually paid on an hourly basis for each hour worked or are

-provides nonexempt employees with the right to overtime compensation.
+and provides nonexempt employees with the right to overtime compensation.

 The FLSA provides that employees receiving certain types of compensation

-professional, executive, or administrative employees, certain outside
+- Certain professional, executive, or administrative employees

-times their regular rate of pay for all hours worked in excess of forty per workweek.
+their rate of pay for hours worked over forty per workweek.
 Under the

-law, many employees who receive a salary are actually
+law, many employees who receive a salary are actually entitled to overtime

-claim unless we collect payment from the employer.
+we collect payment from the employer.